Bannerghatta (film): Production

-After starring in Shibu, Karthik Ramakrishnan was cast in the film, directed by debutant Vishnu Narayanan, written by Arjun & Gokul.
+After starring in Shibu, Karthik Ramakrishnan was cast in the film, directed by debutant Vishnu Narayanan, written by Arjun and Gokul.
+Bannerghatta is actually a place near Bengaluru.
+Major incident in the film is happening in the surroundings of Bannerghatta National Park.

 Release

 Bannerghatta was released on Amazon Prime Video on 25 July 2021.

+In March 2022 the movie was screened at the 26th IFFK.

+Reception

-Critical Reception
+Critical reception

 Times of India says "Making a story set in a moving vehicle a compelling watch is hardly easy.
-Director Vishnu Narayanan’s film Banerghatta gets unfurled mostly in its protagonist’s journey in the night, as constant phone calls and other interruptions disrupt things for him, The movie might excite those who like to give unconventional story-telling a try".
+Director Vishnu Narayanan's film Banerghatta gets unfurled mostly in its protagonist's journey in the night, as constant phone calls and other interruptions disrupt things for him, The movie might excite those who like to give unconventional story-telling a try".
 Subash K Jha of Spotboye says "This Kartik Ramakrishnan Starrer Is A Wild Untameable Beast Of A Film" and gave 3 out of 5 stars.